tyharg/projection-matrices/README.md

 templates use SB-Admin Bootstrap theme.

 # Setup
-Working on adding a one-click heroku deploy, I think this repo is missing a few files because the deployment has private files in it.
+Working on adding a one-click heroku deploy, I think this repo is missing a few files because the actual site deployment has private files in it.

 # Demo: